Alexandru Cicâldău

-Alexandru Cicâldău (/ro/; born 8 July 1997) is a Romanian professional footballer who plays as a midfielder for Liga I club Universitatea Craiova.
+Alexandru Cicâldău (/ro/; born 8 July 1997) is a Romanian professional footballer who plays as a midfielder for Liga I club Universitatea Craiova and the Romania national team.

 Cicâldău started his senior career at Viitorul Constanța, and in the summer of 2018 transferred to Universitatea Craiova.
 He totalled over 100 games in the league championship and won two domestic trophies with the latter, before moving abroad to Galatasaray for an initial €6.5 million in 2021.
 Following loans in the United Arab Emirates and Turkey, Cicâldau was bought back by Universitatea Craiova in 2024.

 Internationally, Cicâldau registered his full debut for Romania in a 2–1 friendly defeat of Israel in March 2018.
 He represented the country in the UEFA Euro 2024.

 Club career

 Early career and Viitorul Constanța

 Cicâldău was raised in Satu Nou, a village near Medgidia, Constanța County, and started practising football at the age of eight.
 After initially playing at Marcon Star Medgidia, he joined the Gheorghe Hagi Academy, which served as the youth setup of Viitorul Constanța.

 Cicâldău made his debut in the first division for Viitorul on 31 March 2016, aged 18, in a 1–1 away draw at ASA Târgu Mureș.
 He became a regular starter for the club in the 2017–18 season, amassing 38 appearances and one goal in all competitions.